cs-ed/edtech-plan-shuff57/README.md

 I chose to implement AP CSP to fill the current void both for its approachable content and rigor.
 Starting with such a low-floor, high-ceiling course allows for us (faculty at PV) to grow our computer science department by introducing even more foundational introductory courses and by implementing courses that extend beyond AP CSP.

-All technical hardware requirements such as wifi network stress have been approved.
+All technical hardware requirements such as wifi network stress and Chromebook upkeep have been approved.

 #